seacode/gmacs/examples/smbkc_18/doc/smbkc.md

 at 48 t (0.105 million pounds) and the fishery has remained closed since 2016/17.

 3. **Stock biomass**: The 1975-2018 NMFS trawl survey mean biomass is 5,664 t with the 2018 value being the 5th lowest (1,731 t; the third lowest since 2000).
-This biomass of $\ge$ 90 mm carapace length (CL) male crab is about 31% of the long term mean  at 3.814 million lbs with a CV of 28%.
+This 2018 biomass of $\ge$ 90 mm carapace length (CL) male crab is 31% of the long term mean  at 3.814 million pounds (with a CV of 28%) is 31% of the long term mean.
-The most recent 3-year average of the NMFS survey is 41% of the mean value, further indicating a decline in biomass compared to the survey estimates in 2010 and 2011 that were over 6 times the current average.
+The most recent 3-year average of the NMFS survey is 41% of the mean value, further indicating a decline in biomass compared to historical survey estimates, notably  in 2010 and 2011 that were over six times the current average.
-The ADFG pot survey was again conducted in this region and the relative biomass in this index was the lowest in the time series (12% of the mean from the 11 surveys conducted since 1995).
+The ADFG pot survey was repeated in 2018 and the relative biomass in this index was the lowest in the time series (12% of the mean from the 11 surveys conducted since 1995).
 The assessment model estimates dampen the interannual variability observed in the survey biomass and suggest that the stock (in survey biomass units) is presently at about
 28%